 The Davis-Horton House (formerly known as the William Heath Davis House) built in 1850, is the oldest standing structure in Downtown San Diego.
-It serves as the home to the Gaslamp Quarter Historical Foundation (GQHF) and the Gaslamp Museum at the Davis-Horton House.
+It serves as the home of the Gaslamp Quarter Historical Foundation (GQHF) and the Gaslamp Museum at the Davis-Horton House.

 The houses were intended to comprise the first settlement in what was then called “New Town.”
 The structures were erected near what is now State and Market Streets near San Diego’s oldest public park, Pantoja Park.

 A late owner, George Deyo inherited the house in the 1930s and passed it on to the Lanuza Family in 1977, who in turn, donated the house to the City of San Diego to become a museum.
 The house was moved to its current location when the museum restoration began.
-Electricity was installed for the first time in 1984, and the layers of wallpaper were peeled back to reveal earlier décor.
+Electricity was installed for the first time in 1984, and 17 layers of wallpaper were peeled back to reveal earlier décor.
 Former Museum Curator Mary Joralmon worked tirelessly to restore the house to its current state as a museum for visitors to enjoy.

 Today, the Davis-Horton House welcomes thousands of visitors annually.